Agentic Interfaces: What an Agentic Interface Is + Agentic UI Design

 That assumption is now breaking.

-AI agents increasingly interpret intent, evaluate options, and execute actions on behalf of users.
 In this environment, the interface is no longer the place where decisions are made.
 It is the place where authority is granted, constrained, and audited.

 Agentic interfaces are not better UIs.